Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 ## Issues I ran into

-1. Incorrect file paths, were my main issues during the development of this site, but a quick google helped to slove that.
+1. Incorrect file paths, were my main issues during the development of this site, but a quick google helped to solve that.

 2. images file sizes were too large and were making my performance drop in the lighthouse test, i corrected this but using TINY png and re-uploading all the files